deep-rock-development/auto-stop-firebase-ext/PREINSTALL.md

 Strategy 2 is recommended only for advanced users, as data and resource loss are expected.
 Additionally recovery can be complex and project specific.

 > ⚠️ **Important**: Both strategies will disrupt your application.
 Plan accordingly and test in non-production environments first.

 > ⚠️ **Important**: Google Cloud and Firebase report usage and cost at varying time intervals - this is platform behaviour.
 Therefore, expect billing information to be delayed and therefore some additional costs above your budget before services are stopped.

 ### Things you will need

-The extension is intended to do as much of the setup work as possible for you.
-However, due to some limitations with extensions, some manual steps are required.

 **Pre-installation setup**